johnhoangn/rbxDeepEngine/README.md

         1001 is MetronomeService

 Plugins:
-    Any modules placed inside the Plugins folder are guaranteed to automatically run AFTER the server has 100% started and BEFORE the client starts There are no requirements imposed on these modules
+    Any modules placed inside the Plugins folder(s) are guaranteed to automatically run AFTER the environment has 100% started
+    There are no requirements imposed on these modules

 Preloads: